University of San Francisco: Student body

-Notable students marked the early years of student diversity at the USF.
-Chan Chung Wing, whose parents had immigrated from near Canton, was in the first law class at then St. Ignatius College of Law.
+Notable students marked the early years of student diversity at USF.
+Chan Chung Wing, whose parents had immigrated from near Canton, was in the first law class at then-St. Ignatius College of Law.
 In 1929, the Filipino Ignatians was founded.
 In 1930, the African American Isaiah Fletcher was a starting tackle on the football team, years before most colleges became integrated.
 In 1936, Earl Booker, another African American, won the Intercollegiate Boxing Championship.

 International students made up 15.5% of the student body in the fall of 2017.
 International students have a special orientation period and a variety of student groups like the International Student Association, Global Living Community, an International Advisory Council, and an International Network Program.
-USF sponsors an annual International Education Week with an international fair featuring consulates in the San Francisco area, storytelling opportunities, educational speakers, and a performance event called "Culturescape".
+USF sponsors an annual International Education Week with an international fair featuring consulates in the San Francisco area, storytelling opportunities, educational speakers, and a performance event called "Cultures cape".

 Undergraduate admissions

-USF's undergraduate admissions are categorized as more selective by U.S. News & World Report, and ranks among the top 10% most selective of all colleges and universities in the United States.
-Also according to U.S. News & World Report, USF is ranked #1 in student body ethnic diversity for all non-historically black colleges and universities (HBCUs).
-63% of the USF student body is from California.
+USF is categorized as more selective for undergraduates according to both College Factual and U.S. News & World Report.

-For freshman enrolling in the fall of 2022, the average high school grade point average (GPA) was 3.68.
-77% of all applicants admitted to University of San Francisco have an SAT score of 1200 or higher, an ACT score of 27 or higher.
+In its 2024 rankings, U.S. News listed USF as having a 0.77 diversity index, tied with Andrews University as the most diverse "national university" in the United States.

 Financial aid

-In the 2019–2020 financial aid year, 82.0% of freshmen were given financial aid and/or scholarships at University of San Francisco, averaging $23,895 per person, placing USF in the top 20th percentile of all accredited colleges and universities nationwide.
-In addition to scholarships, 26.0% of first year students received federal grant aid, for an average of about $5,970 per person.
+According to USF, "97% of fall 2023 incoming students received financial aid, with an average aid package of $48,664."
+USF provides a Net Price Calculator on its website.

-For the 2023–2024 year, tuition for full-time undergraduates is $57,670.
-The total estimated cost for one year, including fees, housing, and dining, is $83,662.
+For the 2025–2026 year, tuition for full-time undergraduates is $61,870.
+The total estimated cost for one year, including fees, housing, and dining, is $90,190.

-Residence Halls
+Residence halls

-Each residence hall or dormitory at the University of San Francisco contains at least one lounge, a kitchen, and laundry facilities.
+Each residence hall or dormitory at theUSF contains at least one lounge, a kitchen, and laundry facilities.
 Halls are secured with a 24-hour desk staff.
 Community programs and activities are planned by Resident Advisors, Resident Ministers, Residence Hall Council, and Residence Hall Association.